Tension Rod Shoe Storage for Your Closet

 Add your shoes and enjoy a well-organized shoe rack in your closet!

-Two tension rods installed at an angle for shoe storage.
+Two tension rods installed at an angle for diy shelving.

 I still use the floor and line up my heavier shoes as my organizational row.